Caring for Your Indoor Plants

 - Lack of light

-If you are experiencing Root Rot, do this:
+If you are experiencing Root Rot, immediate action is needed:

 If you are experiencing browning leaves

-First cut off the brown leaves or the browning edges to encourage fresh new growth.
+First cut off the brown leaves to encourage fresh new growth.

-Do the water test to ensure that your watering regime is accurate and if the soil is presenting itself as healthy for that plant (good balance of moist and dry depending on its ideal needs); consider misting the leaves to add some humidity.
+Do the water test to ensure that your watering regime is accurate and if the soil is presenting itself as healthy for that plant (good balance of moist and dry depending on its ideal needs) and adjust your watering as needed.
+Consider misting the leaves to add some humidity.

-If the soil is moist to the touch, it may be over-watered, in which case the plant needs to be left to dry out for a while until the soil is no longer water-logged or too moist.
+If the soil is very moist and soggy to the touch, it may be over-watered, in which case the plant needs to be left to dry out for a while until the soil is no longer water-logged or too moist.
+Adjust the watering regime to prevent this from happening again.

-Other factors which may contribute to drooping leaves are too much direct sunlight and too much wind exposure.
+Other factors which may contribute to drooping leaves are too much direct sunlight and too much wind exposure or draughts.
 When caring for indoor plants, consider moving your plants around your space accordingly to find the best place for them until they settle and are happier.

 Leaves on a plant falling suddenly can cause distress to newbie-plant parents world-wide.
 There are a good few reasons why this occurs:

-The transplanting or dividing of any house plant may cause shock to it’s system.
-Similarly, bringing house plants indoors or outdoors when weather warms or cools can have converse affects on the plant.
-Plants are like humans- we like stability.
+The moving, transplanting or dividing of any house plant may cause shock to its system.
+Similarly, bringing house plants indoors or outdoors, or home from the garden centre, can have converse effects on the plant.
+Plants are like (most) humans- they like stability.
 Fluctuations of temperatures will distress us- and plants are even more temperamental!

 A rise or dip in Humidity: